Tejas-Haritsa-vk/TejasHaritsa_VK_C3_Project/README.md

 # VK_TejasHaritsa_C3_Project
 iiiT-B Restaurant Finder Application Project Assignment

+"Part 1: " contains the solution to Part 1: All UML & Activity diagrams pertaining to the project

-"Part 2: Solution" contain the solution to Part 2: All methods implemented All test cases pass Repeated code refactored
+"Part 2: Solution" contain the solution to Part 2: All methods implemented all test cases passed

 "Part 3: Failing test case" contain: Failing test cases written for the method/s implemented in part 3.